-Fourth- and Eighth-Grade School and Student Characteristics
+Fourth-Grade School and Student Characteristics

-Tables I.1A and I.1B provide profiles of the demographic characteristics of the fourth- and eighth-grade students in the District of Columbia, the Northeast region, and the nation.
-These profiles are based on data collected from the students and schools participating in the 1992 and 1996 state and national mathematics assessments at grade 4 and the 1990, 1992, and 1996 state and national mathematics assessments at grade 8.
-This report contains results for public school students only for those years in which the District of Columbia participated and for which minimum participation rate guidelines were met.
+Table I.1 provides a profile of the demographic characteristics of the fourth-grade students in New Jersey, the Northeast region, and the nation.
+This profile is based on data collected from the students and schools participating in the 1992 and 1996 state and national mathematics assessments at grade 4.
+This report contains results for public school students only for those years in which New Jersey participated and for which minimum participation rate guidelines were met.
 As described in Appendix A, the state data and the regional and national data are drawn from separate samples.